Brightcoders-Bootcamps/today-i-learned-Ruli-AlSe/README.md

 - **Channel Naming:** Returns the name of the channel, underscored, without the Channel ending.
 If the channel is in a namespace, then the namespaces are represented by single colon separators in the channel name.
 - **Channel PeriodicTimers:** Periodically performs a task on the channel, like updating an online user counter, polling a backend for new status messages, sending regular “heartbeat” messages, or doing some internal work and giving progress updates.
 - **Channel Streams:** allow channels to route broadcastings to the subscriber.
 A broadcasting is, as discussed elsewhere, a pubsub queue where any data placed into it is automatically sent to the clients that are connected at that time.
 It's purely an online queue, though.
 If you're not streaming a broadcasting at the very moment it sends out an update, you will not get that update, even if you connect after it has been sent.

+## Thu 6, August 2020 *[ ActionController part 1 ]*
+- **Api:** API Controller is a lightweight version of ActionController::Base, created for applications that don't require all functionalities that a complete Rails controller provides, allowing you to create controllers with just the features that you need for API only applications.

+  Normally, ApplicationController is the only controller that inherits from ActionController::API.
+All other controllers in turn inherit from ApplicationController.

+  - **Renders:** The default API Controller stack includes all renderers, which means you can use render :json and brothers freely in your controllers.
+Keep in mind that templates are not going to be rendered, so you need to ensure your controller is calling either render or redirect_to in all actions, otherwise it will return 204 No Content.
+  - **Redirects:** Redirects are used to move from one action to another.
+You can use the redirect_to method in your controllers in the same way as in ActionController::Base.
+  - **Adding New Behavior:** In some scenarios you may want to add back some functionality provided by ActionController::Base that is not present by default in ActionController::API, for instance MimeResponds.
+This module gives you the respond_to method.
+Adding it is quite simple, you just need to include the module in a specific controller or in ApplicationController in case you want it available in your entire application.